-You may find situations where a hog producer will only own some but not all of the hogs being raised on the sampled operation.
+You may find situations where a hog producer will only own some of the hogs being raised on the sampled operation.
 Hogs on the operator's land or facilities may belong to a contractor, another producer, a relative, or a neighbor.